Involutions on hyperelliptic curves and Prym maps: Introduction

 The Prym theory investigates the (connected component of) kernel of the norm map $\Nm_f:JC'\ra JC$ that can also be seen as a complementary abelian subvariety to the image of Jacobian $f^*(JC)$ inside $JC'$ and is called the Prym variety of the covering.
 One can then consider the Prym map that assigns to a covering its Prym variety.

-From the point of view of Prym theory, hyperelliptic double coverings are distinguishable, because the Prym map restricted to them is never injective (see the bidual construction, \cite{NO}, or Corollaries \ref{never2} and \ref{never}).
-Motivated by this, we investigate the Prym map of hyperelliptic Klein coverings, i.e. $4:1$ Galois coverings with Galois group isomorphic to the Klein group $\ZZ_2^2$ and both curves are hyperelliptic.
+The Prym map restricted to the locus of hyperelliptic double coverings is never injective (see the bigonal construction, \cite{NO}, or Corollaries \ref{never2} and \ref{never}).
+Motivated by this fact, we investigate the Prym map of hyperelliptic Klein coverings, i.e. $4:1$ Galois coverings with Galois group isomorphic to the Klein group $\ZZ_2^2$ and both curves are hyperelliptic.
 In \cite{BOklein} we have shown the injectivity of the Prym map for the special case of \'etale coverings over a genus 2 curve.
 Now, we are able to show the injectivity of the hyperelliptic Prym map in full generality (any genus and including ramified coverings).
 We show in Theorems \ref{injectiveKlein}, \ref{mixed_Prym}, \ref{brached_inj_Prym} and \ref{mixed4g+3} the following:

 \begin{thm} Let $\mathcal{RH}_{g,b}$ be the moduli space of hyperelliptic Klein coverings over a curve of genus $g>1$ which are simply ramified in $b$ points.
 We also include the cases $g=1,b=8$ and $g=1, b=12$.
 Then the corresponding Prym maps on $\mathcal{RH}_{g,b}$ for $b \in \{ 0,4, 8, 12\} $ are (globally) injective. \end{thm}